peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 const imgSrc: string = `data:image/svg+xml;base64,${base64SVG}`;
 ```

-Secondly, even if the function threw no compilation nor runtime error, it was not yet ready.
+Unfortunately, even if the function threw no compilation nor runtime error, it was not yet ready.
 Indeed, no text was exported in the resulting canvas.

 After some “die and retry” research, I figured out `foreignObject` content need their CSS styles to be **inlined** for export purpose.